Friday, August 8, 2008

 Used to be a Hotel for the Railway traffic

-but now it is only be used in one area for a cinema.
+But now it is only used in one area for a cinema.

 Funky looking abandoned Railway Hotel.